This post may contain affiliate links. Please check out my disclaimer for more information.

 If you’re already investing for retirement, why not take a small amount of money and set it aside to invest as a hobby?
 Investing money can be fun and lucrative.
 There are lots of ways to get involved in investing, even with a small amount of money.
 A couple of examples are:

 - Trading stocks via a self managed brokerage account

-There are many different kinds of custom jewellery out there.
+There are many different kinds of custom jewelry out there.
 Whether you work with wooden beads, stones, hemp or what have you, there is a market out there for it.
-Consider offering your hand made jewellery at markets, in existing stores or on Etsy.
+Consider offering your hand made jewelry at markets, in existing stores or on Etsy.

 Take dogs for a walk

 If you love spending time with animals, dog walking can be a fun way to get exercise and make a bit of money.
 This can be a fairly easy gig to pick up by advertising to friends and family.
 Don’t expect to earn huge money but being paid to walk dogs is awesome nonetheless.

 Most people would rather have fresh cookies, bread and muffins than the store-bought stuff.
 If you love to bake, you can bake some extra and offer it to family and friends.
 You can do this as a money making hobby just to pay for your own baking or try and turn it into a small business.

 This is a little obscure, but if you have the space, you might want to try your hand at beekeeping.
 You can sell the honey you produce Fresh, local honey is awesome-sauce.
 My wife and I pay a little extra to buy from a local producer.
 Plus, being a beekeeper is a great conversation starter.

 Everybody loves homemade jam.
 If you love to make jam, you can sell what you don’t use.
 You can reduce your product cost by growing your own berries and/or harvesting wild berries to make jam with.
 You could also offer a small discount to customers who return their jars to save you from buying more.